NorskRegnesentral/ParametricAEM/README.md

 The goal of ParametricAEM is to estimate a parametric age-reading error matrix based on data where multiple readers have read the same fish.
 The package contains four such example data sets in inst/extdata, and scripts for analysing each of these in the folder demo.
+The data sets have been generated using the SmartDots-tool Bekaert (2024).
+The data sets on scale and otolith readings of Norwegian Spring-Spawning Herring originate from an international age-reading exchange (ICES 2023a).
+The data sets on Atlantic mackerel and North Sea herring originate from internal age-reading exchanges hosted by The Institute of Marine Research (IMR) of Norway.

 ## Installation